PowerLoom/pooler/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My branch is up-to-date with upstream/develop branch.
 - [ ] Everything works and tested for Python 3.8.0 and above.
 - [ ] I ran pre-commit checks against my changes.
+- [ ] I've written tests against my changes and all the current present tests are passing.

 ### Current behaviour
 <!-- Describe the code you are going to change and its behaviour -->